 Uterine fibroids are a much more common issue than you might think.
 According to the National Institutes of Health, one study found that between 80 and 90 percent of African American women and 70 percent of Caucasian women will develop fibroids before the age of 50. … Continue reading

 As women, we face unique health challenges.
 In order to maintain long-term health, prevention and early detection of medical conditions and diseases is key.
-Depending on your stage of life, South Florida Women’s Care of Miami recommends four essential exams for … Continue reading
+Depending on your stage of life, South Florida Women’s Care of Miami recommends four essential exams for women, … Continue reading

 While ovarian cancer is only the ninth most common cancer in women, it is the leading cause of death for cancers of the female reproductive system.

 During August, organizations around the world spread awareness about breastfeeding and how it can benefit babies in all communities.
 Across the world, only about 38% of infants are exclusively breastfed. … Continue reading

 Of the 157 million women in the United States, the CDC has reported that only 433 lab tests have shown traces of the Zika virus.

 Nutrition becomes even more important when you’re pregnant because everything you eat impacts the baby’s development.
-The dilemma with seafood is that, even though it contains nutrients … Continue reading
+The dilemma with seafood is that, even though it contains nutrients essential for developing the fetal brain, … Continue reading

 However there are some questions that you can answer ahead of time to ensure you’re as prepared as possible.
-Here are just a few questions to … Continue reading
+Here are just a few questions to keep in mind while you plan your pregnancy: … Continue reading